0xffcourse/Recursiva/README.md

     >>7S¬

     [Note: Literals are tokenized in a way that no whitespace is required to separate them from atoms]

+    To add 4 and -4(negative integer) use:
+    >>4+ -4

+    [Note: Negative integers should be written in such a way that the negative sign immediately follows the number part, This is to avoid the ambiguity between - sign and - operator]

     To caclculate (((7-1)^2)-1)^2-1, use: